What is the MacArthur Foundation?

 What does MacArthur not fund?

 The Foundation does not support political activities or attempts to influence action on specific legislation.
 We do not provide scholarships or tuition assistance for undergraduate, graduate, or postgraduate studies; nor do we support annual fundraising drives, institutional benefits, honorary functions, or similar projects.
+Learn more about applying for a grant.

 Does the MacArthur Foundation make grants to individuals?